Like Mother, Like Son

 When I was 28, I found my birth parents in the U.S., moved to New York and became a stand-up comic.
 During that intense and complex time, I learned that being untidy was in my DNA – on both sides – as was lateral thinking, unbridled creativity, disorganization, and a very strong right brain.
 As was talent, lots of energy, and a restless creative spirit that led to creating books and plays and comedy that has turned ideas – my own and other people’s – into reality.

-Fast forward too many years and here I am, the mother of two children, living in the Berkshires in New England.
+Fast forward too many years and here I am, the mother of two children, living in New England.
 The English American, my first novel about a young woman who finds her birth parents in the U.S., became a bestseller and is being made into a movie.
 Because it’s impossible to concentrate on writing and be present for my children, I’ve begun a new career, which I love, as an audiobook narrator.

 My super-tidy husband, who I married because of his organizational skills, among other things, works in New Jersey all week.
 My children are left with their less-than-organized working mother to help shepherd them through fifth and sixth grade.